 The NIS, NEDS, SID, and SEDD all provide hospital-level health care claims data.
 We will disaggregate the health care use that was “diabetes-related” but this might be subject to clinician billing.
 Relying on ICD-9 and ICD-10 codes may result in misclassifications, as claims data is originally intended for administrative purposes, and not health services research.
 Additionally, using claims data to identify diagnoses may result in inaccurate estimates for certain conditions, as algorithms may vary in validity.34,35

-For analyses conducted using National Inpatient Sample data, there is to identify individual patients, so recurrent hospitalizations are all considered as distinct observations.
+For analyses conducted using National Inpatient Sample data, there is no method to identify individual patients, so recurrent hospitalizations are all considered as distinct observations.
 To address this limitation, we will conduct analyses using pooled state inpatient data and apply an adjustment factor to the results found in the National Inpatient Sample to produce Nationwide estimates.
 These estimates will be presented with the acknowledgement that the pooled states used to produce the adjustment factor may not be nationally representative.
 Further, outpatient encounters observation-only stays are not included within the sample.
 Conditions and procedures that occur across multiple healthcare settings may be underrepresented.46

 Relying on the Prevention Quality Indicators to define potentially preventable hospitalizations may result in some necessary hospitalizations being categorized as potentially preventable.
 One could only determine whether or not a hospitalization was potentially preventable by examining each individual case.41

 Both the NIS and MEPS are designed so as to not support state-level analysis.
 This limits the use of the NIS and MEPS in generating health care utilization estimates at the state level.
 Although we may be able to calculate the effect of the revisit variable on health care use estimates, we will not be able to apply the effect as an adjustment factor to estimate nationwide rates of service use.

+Relying on ICD-codes to identify non-diabetes status in individual events or patients may result in mis-identifying some patients, i.e., a patient may have diabetes, but the condition was not relevant to the patient encounter, and was excluded from the coding of the event.
+To address this limitation, we will use all discharges diagnoses (up to 30 diagnoses) available on each record to exclude records with diabetes diagnoses present.

 8 ADMINISTRATIVE AND REGULATORY DETAILS